 These magnetic fields essentially aim the pulsar’s energy beams, and, says Tibaldo, “the field lines broke and reconfigured in less than a week.
 This moved the beam slightly off our line of sight.
 It only looks like the gamma-ray flux went down because we’re no longer directly in its path.”

 In other words, researchers can only see pulsars whose beams sweep across Earth.
 If the pulsar’s beams were to redirect away from Earth, the signal would drop—just what the Fermi telescope observed.

 PSR J2021+4026 remains the only known pulsar that’s variable in gamma rays.
 With a sample set of one, Tibaldo can’t say if his team’s theory is correct or not.
 “Having more cases is important to understanding what’s going on,” he says.

-As the Fermi mission continues, Tibaldo and Razzano—working with a team at laboratories and universities including SLAC National Accelerator Laboratory, the University of Pisa and Italy’s National Institute of Nuclear Physics—hope to gather data on additional gamma-ray-variable pulsars.
-With these, they may be able to determine if this new type of pulsars really stands apart from the rest, or if the only difference is in perspective.
+As the Fermi mission continues, Tibaldo and Razzano—working with a team at laboratories and universities including SLAC National Accelerator Laboratory, the University of Pisa, and Italy’s National Institute of Nuclear Physics—hope to gather data on additional gamma-ray-variable pulsars.
+With these, they may be able to determine if this new type of pulsar really stands apart from the rest, or if the only difference is in perspective.